prkumar/uplink/examples/github-api/README.md

 This is an example of using the uplink client.
-This is an API written in flask that gets the top <br>
-users who have commited in repositories matching a given keyword (in the name, readme, or description <br>
-in the last month.
+This is an API written in flask that gets the top users who have commited in repositories matching a given keyword (in the name, readme, or description in the last month.

-To try this out, first fill out keys.sh with your github api client id and client secret so that <br>
-you can use the API.
+To try this out, first fill out keys.sh with your github api client id and client secret so that you can use the API.

 Then run